 Provencal Ratatouille a Traditional Recipe

 This recipe comes from the kitchen at Remember Provence, an online boutique for handcrafted products from the region.
-Prepared in an earthenware casserole this recipe for Provencal Ratatouille enhances the flavours of the ingredients.
-Every family in Provence has their own recipe for ratatouille, although the ingredients are generally the same the herbs, cooking time and methodology might change slightly.
+Prepared in an earthenware casserole, this Provencal Ratatouille recipe enhances the ingredients’ flavours.
+Every family in Provence has their own recipe for ratatouille.
+Although the ingredients are generally the same, the herbs, cooking time, and methodology might change slightly.

 Serve ratatouille warm as a healthy, tasty side dish to accompany grilled meat or fish.
-Alternatively, in hot weather serve ratatouille cold with shaved parmesan cheese and bread.
+Alternatively, serve ratatouille cold with shaved parmesan cheese and bread in hot weather.
 Ratatouille is suitable for vegan diets.

 What to serve with ratatouille?
-You can serve with a slow-roasted, lamb shank confit with honey and rosemary.
+You can serve it with a slow-roasted lamb shank confit with honey and rosemary.
 It’s a delight!

 What does ratatouille mean?
 The word “ratatouille” comes from Occitan “ratatolha” (or ratatouio, ratatoulho, retatoulho depending on the place).
-From the 18th century, the familiar word “rata” is used by the military to designate a stew of different ingredients of meat, bread and mixed vegetables.
+From the 18th century, the military used the familiar word “rata” to designate a stew of different ingredients of meat, bread and mixed vegetables.

 Provencal Ratatouille Recipe